Tobacco and Smoking

 Age to purchase tobacco products

 Many other states have stricter laws than New Hampshire to protect youth from smoking.
 For example, nine states have laws against smoking in a car with young children.
 Five states, and municipalities in fifteen other states, require cigarette buyers to be at least twenty-one years-old.
-Attempts in recent years to pass bills that would raise the minimum age to purchase cigarettes or ban smoking in cars with minors in New Hampshire have failed.

 Tobacco Prevention and Cessation Program